Paul the Apostle

 Fourteen of the 27 books in the New Testament have traditionally been attributed to Paul.
 Seven of the Pauline epistles are undisputed by scholars as being authentic.
 Of the other six, Ephesians, 1 and 2 Timothy, and Titus are generally considered pseudepigraphical, while Colossians and 2 Thessalonians are debated.
 Pauline authorship of the Epistle to the Hebrews is almost universally rejected by scholars.
 The other six are believed by some scholars to have come from followers writing in his name, using material from Paul's surviving letters and letters written by him that no longer survive.
 (Note: Paul's undisputed epistles are 1 Thessalonians, Galatians, 1 and 2 Corinthians, Romans, Philippians, and Philemon.
 The six letters believed by some to have been written by Paul are Ephesians, Colossians, 2 Thessalonians, 1 Timothy, 2 Timothy, and Titus.)

 Today, Paul's epistles continue to be vital roots of the theology, worship, and pastoral life in the Latin and Protestant traditions of the West, as well as the Eastern Catholic and Orthodox traditions of the East.
 Paul's influence on Christian thought and practice is pervasive in scope and profound in impact.
-Christians, notably in the Lutheran tradition, have read Paul as advocating a law-free Gospel against Judaism.
+Christians, particularly in the Lutheran tradition, have read Paul as saying that people are saved through faith rather than by following Jewish law.
 He has been accused of corrupting or hijacking Christianity, often by introducing pagan or Hellenistic themes to the early church.
-There has recently been increasing acceptance of Paul as a fundamentally Jewish figure in line with the original disciples in Jerusalem over past interpretations, manifested through movements like "Paul Within Judaism".
+There has been increasing acceptance of Paul as a fundamentally Jewish figure in line with the original disciples in Jerusalem over past interpretations, manifested through movements like "Paul Within Judaism".